By Julia Bye

-The company rolled out a value-priced tier of Tide laundry detergent in order to hit all segments of the market affected by the recession.
-Based on its experiences in past recessions, P&G has also gotten out of lines of business that are more vulnerable in recessions, including salon hair care and prestige fragrances.
+The company rolled out a value-priced tier of Tide laundry detergent to hit all segments of the market affected by the recession.
+Based on its experiences in past recessions, P&G also got out of lines of business that are more vulnerable in recessions, including salon hair care and prestige fragrances.

 Campbell Soup Co.: Giving People Inexpensive Eats

 Instead of reducing its marketing spend, Campbell Soup Co. implemented some recession-proof tactics by shifting its marketing and advertising focus to promoting low-cost snacks and foods, including its line of Goldfish crackers and classic soups—both of which tend to sell well during economic downturns.
 Hello comfort food.